CodySchrank/MTG-Arena-Tool/README.md

 On Version 2.0.0 I move the source to Electron, mostly because its easier for everyone to compile/run and see the source.
 Also because it allow for FAR more interaction with the system (always on top made simpler, no crashes on simple bugs, multiple windows, etcetera).
+We are currently merging all the feature from v1 to v2, if you want the most complete version you should download the installer here at GitHub, if you want the fastest and more stable version then you are welcome to try v2, trough you will have to run from source until its full featured.

 ### Compiling / Run from source
 MTG Arena Tool is developed using Electron JS, To get started simply clone this repo and install: